-A tested stockmarket based investment strategy targeting a 7%* annual yield
+A tested stockmarket based investment strategy targeting a 5 or 7%* annual yield

 Schroders’ Maximiser strategy focuses on delivering a sustainable high level of income from a stock-market based investment.

-Employing the skills of Schroders’ highly experienced Structured Investment Team and specialist equity investment teams, the Maximiser strategy has stood the test of time, delivering attractive income returns through different market environments since 2005.
+Employing the skills of Schroders’ highly experienced Structured Investment Team and specialist equity investment teams, the Maximiser strategy has stood the test of time.

 *The target yield quoted is an estimate and is not guaranteed.
 It is the sum of the four quarterly distributions that comprise the fund year, each calculated by dividing the quarterly distribution amount by the unit price at the start of that quarter.
 The Manager will notify registered unitholders if the target yield changes.

 Find out more about the Maximiser strategy: